akkartik/mu/linux/vocabulary.md

   Explicitly passing in an allocation descriptor allows for nested memory management, where a sub-system gets a chunk of memory and further parcels it out to individual allocations.
 Particularly helpful for (surprise) tests.

-- `time`: returns the time in seconds since the epoch.

-- `ntime`: returns the number of nanoseconds since some arbitrary point.
-  Saturates at 32 bits.
-Useful for fine-grained measurements over relatively short durations.

-- `sleep`: sleep for some number of whole seconds and some fraction of a second expressed in nanoseconds.
-Not having decimal literals can be awkward here.

-- ... _(to be continued)_

-I will continue to import syscalls over time from [the old Mu VM in the parent directory](https://github.com/akkartik/mu), which has experimented with interfaces for the screen, keyboard, mouse, disk and network.

 ### Functions